php-fig/fig-standards/proposed/http-handlers/request-handlers.md

 use Psr\Http\Message\ServerRequestInterface;

 /**
+ * Handles a server request and produces a response
+ *
- * An HTTP request handler process an HTTP request and produces an HTTP response.
+ * An HTTP request handler process an HTTP request in order to produce an
- * This interface defines the methods required to use the request handler.
+ * HTTP response.
  */
 interface RequestHandlerInterface
 {
     /**
-     * Handle the request and return a response.
+     * Handles a request and produces a response
      *
-     * @param ServerRequestInterface $request
-     *
-     * @return ResponseInterface
+     * May call other collaborating code to generate the response.
      */
     public function handle(ServerRequestInterface $request): ResponseInterface;
 }